 For serious mis-behaviour e.g. fighting, hurting another pupil, being persistently disruptive, the class teacher will talk to you and this may result in a fixed period exclusion.
+All incidents are logged on CPOMs which is our internal behavior system.
 In the rare cases where such a step is necessary we follow The Department for Education exclusion procedures.

-If you have worries about your child in school, please come in and talk to the class teacher or make an appointment to see either Headteacher.
-Don't wait for the worry to become a major concern!
+If you have worries about your child in school, please come in and talk to the class teacher or make an appointment to see the Head Teacher.
+Don't wait for the worry to become a major concern.